Bullsbrook

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency averages 21 trips per day across all routes, resulting in approximately 6 weekly trips per individual stop.
+Services average 21 runs per day across all active routes, which translates to approximately 6 weekly departures from each individual stop.

 Frequently Asked Questions - Transport